ogonna-anaekwe/matrixserver/README.md

 ## Run locally
 **Note:** Every command that follows (with the exception of `git clone ...`) should be run from the root of the project `./matrixserver`.

-To run the application:
+To run:
 1. Clone the repo:
 ```sh
 git clone git@github.com:ogonna-anaekwe/matrixserver.git
 ```
-2. Start the application (in one terminal and leave the terminal open):
+2. Start the service (in one terminal and leave the terminal open):
 ```sh
 make start
 ```